IoPPN - King’s College London

 Clinical supervisors are predominantly clinical psychologists but may also include clinical health psychologists, counselling psychologists, CBT therapists, forensic psychologists and psychotherapists.
 A lead supervisor, who is a clinical psychologist, is identified for each placement.

 The Programme’s minimum expectations in relation to the amount, frequency and nature of supervision that should be in place are guided by the BPS Guidance on Clinical Supervision.
-The total contact between the trainee and the supervisor is expected to be at least three hours a week.
+The total contact between the trainee and supervisors is expected to be at least three hours a week.

 c) Research